Financial-Times/dotcom-reliability-kit/docs/design.md

 ## Tooling

 This repository does not use [Tool Kit](https://github.com/Financial-Times/dotcom-tool-kit#readme).
-This is because, at the time of writing, Tool kit did not have full support for managing and publishing packages in a monorepo.
+This is because, at the time of writing, Tool Kit did not have full support for managing and publishing packages in a monorepo.
 We copied many of the scripts and the CircleCI config from Tool Kit itself so that we can manage the monorepo in the same way.
 This may change in future.

 ### Testing